- DTP Success Team

 CLEP exam test takers are challenged to gauge their performance without an actual number.

-DSST exam results are scored on the “criterion-referenced” method.
+DSST exam results are scored using the “criterion-referenced” method.

 This system determines a passing score by evaluating a test taker's knowledge rather than the scoring approach (used by CLEP exams) of comparing performance results to other test takers to dictate passing scores.